Brian Cryer

 • It has been seen to work on some PCs running XP but not others, this is possibly down to anti-virus settings but this is unclear.

-Autorun subst drive (not XP)
+Autorun subst drive (9x, NT and W2K)

 The DOS command 'subst' allows a path to be assigned to a drive letter.
 To use this command open up a new 'command prompt' (either use start > run and enter 'cmd', or run find it under the Programs menu).